optyingale/AIML_community/Deep Learning Fall Detection/Final Project/README.md

 - Created notebook (Week 4 part 1) to read data from [entire_data.csv](entire_data.csv) and transform it into standard format for machine learning [cumulative.csv](cumulative.csv)

 July 15:
 - Created noteook (Week 4 part 2) where Random Forest Classifier is used as benchmark for development of Deep Learning models.
-    - ANN model (activations used : relu and Softmax)
+- Added ANN model (more details in the notebook)

-        - Input ( 1024 )
-        - Hidden ( BatchNormalizaion, 720, Dropout(0.5), 480, 360 )
-        - Output ( 6 )
+July 26:
+- Updated noteook (Week 4 part 2) added CNN, RNN and LSTM.

+July 31:
+- Updated file with pipeline.py to create csv and replace existing Deep Learning models